next-multilingual/next-multilingual/README.md

 #### What about server side rendering?

 As the data for this mapping is not immediately available during rendering, `next-multilingual/link/ssr` will take care of the server side rendering (SSR).
-By using `next-multilingual/config`'s `getMulConfig`, the Webpack configuration will be added automatically.
-If you are using the advanced `MulConfig` method, this explains on why the special Webpack configuration is required in the example provided prior.
+By using `next-multilingual/config`'s `getConfig`, the Webpack configuration will be added automatically.
+If you are using the advanced `Config` method, this explains on why the special Webpack configuration is required in the example provided prior.

 ### Creating components